giuliov/pipeline-your-pipelines/doc/3-Dockerfile.md

 There are very few notable things.

 One is the use of environment variables to add Capabilities for Azure Pipelines.
-`setx` changes the system PATH before launching the agent; also explicitly put the SDK first in line for commands.
+Using `setx` changes the system PATH before launching the agent; also explicitly put the SDK first in line for commands.
-The last trick use the `VSO_AGENT_IGNORE` environment variable: the agent will hide environment variables listed here from build scripts and tasks.
+The last trick is to use the `VSO_AGENT_IGNORE` environment variable: the agent will hide environment variables listed here from build scripts and tasks.

 Note that the Dockerfile states explicitly the versions of Agent and .Net Core SDK to use.
 This is on purpose: we want fine control over the tool chain used in our builds.